tekknolagi/isdt/lecture-notes/3-bld.md

 is less expressive or "lower level", but L2 can be as expressive as L1.
 It can even be the same language as L1!

-For example, let's look at the result of a C compiler transforming input in the C programming language.
-Below is a snippet of code representing the factorial
+For example, let's look at the result of a C compiler transforming input given in the C programming language.
+Below is a snippet of code representing the factorial function:
-function:

 ```c
 int factorial(int x) {